-The following all-star alumni are confirmed to help Stick it to Alzheimer’s in May 2019!
+The following all-star alumni are confirmed to help Stick it to Alzheimer’s in April/May 2020!
 A huge THANK YOU to all the alumni who make Pro-Am possible!

 Matthew was the fourth round, 84th overall selection of the Buffalo Sabres in the 1992 NHL Entry Draft.

 In his first full season with the Buffalo Sabres the NHL the Ottawa, Ontario native led the league with 335 minutes in penalties.